 The Simpocalypse program itself was written by Peter Piwowarski for the Delta College STEM Explorer, but it depends on a lot of open-source software to work.
 We've tried to find everything that it uses and include the licensing terms here.
-All of these are permissive free software licenses.
+All of these are permissive licenses, similar to the MIT or BSD licenses.

 Tcl and Tk are absolutely essential to Simpocalypse, and it can't run without them.
 Tcl is a dynamic scripting language first designed in the late 1980s for controlling electronic design automation software, and Tk is a graphical widget toolkit designed to be controlled from Tcl, and first released in the early 1990s.
 All of Simpocalypse's source code is written in Tcl, and its graphical user interface is rendered entirely by Tk.
 They are governed by the folllowing licenses: